mo-pr/SaferFire-2.0/ProjectProposal.md

 #### Chances

-With our Software we want to help firefighters in upper-austria to save time with with the writing of protocols and with the coordination at the place of action.Since such software is currently only available at a relatively high price, we would like to offer an alternative with our app.
+With our Software we want to help firefighters in upper-austria to save time with the writing of protocols and with the coordination at the place of action.
+Since such software is currently only available at a relatively high price, we would like to offer an alternative with our app.

 #### Risks

-The biggest risks in our prohetc are:
+The biggest risks in our project are:
 * bad time-management
 * underestimation of effort
 * technical difficulties